Support

 Another key player in NHEJ is the DNA-dependent protein kinase (DNA-PK).
 This enzyme becomes activated upon its interaction with the DNA-Ku complex.
 The activated DNA-PK is central in coordinating the repair process by phosphorylating a series of substrates.
 These include the Artemis nuclease, crucial for processing DNA ends, the XRCC4-DNA Ligase IV complex, essential for the ligation step, and the DNA-PK itself, as part of a regulatory feedback mechanism.

-DNA Polymerases Mu (Pol μ) and Lambda (Pol λ)
+DNA polymerase mu (Pol μ) and DNA polymerase lambda (Pol λ)

-Both Pol μ and Pol λ share the ability to perform template-independent DNA synthesis, which is crucial in NHEJ where a complementary DNA strand may not be available.
+Both Pol μ and Pol λ share the ability to perform template-independent DNA synthesis, which is crucial in non-homologous end joining where a complementary DNA strand may not be available.
 These polymerases are particularly important for gap-filling during the repair process, ensuring that any gaps created during DNA end-processing are accurately filled.
+Their activity contributes significantly to the efficiency and fidelity of the NHEJ repair mechanism.

 The NHEJ pathway does not operate in isolation within the cell but interacts with various other signaling pathways.
 This crosstalk helps maintain cellular health by preventing the propagation of damaged DNA, which could lead to genomic instability and potentially to oncogenesis.

 One key interaction is with cell cycle regulation machinery.
 Upon the detection of DNA damage like DSBs, the DNA-PK complex signals to key cell cycle regulators, including cyclins D, E, A, and B, cyclin-dependent kinases (CDKs), and the p53 tumor suppressor protein.
-This signaling activates cell cycle checkpoints and triggers a pause in cell cycle progression, giving the cell time to address the damage.
-Once the DNA has been repaired, these checkpoint signals are reversed, and the cell cycle can resume.
+This signaling activates cell cycle checkpoints, including G1/S the checkpoint, and triggers a pause in cell cycle progression, giving the cell time to address the damage.
+Once the DNA has been repaired, these checkpoint signals are deactivated, and the cell cycle can resume.

 Beyond cancer, NHEJ dysfunction is also implicated in the aging process and cellular senescence.
 As cells age, they lose their ability to efficiently repair DNA, partly due to the declining functionality of repair pathways like NHEJ.
 This decline contributes to the accumulation of DNA damage and can trigger cellular senescence, a state where cells cease to divide.
 While senescence is a protective mechanism against cancer, it also contributes to aging by diminishing tissue regeneration and function.